The Sorrows of Others

 Set in China and America, in the generations after the Cultural Revolution, The Sorrows of Others is a dazzling collection about people confronted with being outsiders—as immigrants, as revolutionaries, and even, often, within their own families.

-is a graduate of the Iowa Writers' Workshop.
-Her short stories have appeared in A Public Space, McSweeney's, Alaska Quarterly Review, and elsewhere.
-She grew up in Austin, Texas, and now lives in New York City, where she is an associate editor of adult’s and children’s books at Running Press, an imprint of Hachette Book Group.
+is a National Book Foundation 5 Under 35 honoree and a graduate of the Iowa Writers’ Workshop.
+Her short stories have appeared in A Public Space, McSweeney’s, American Short Fiction, and elsewhere.
+She is currently the James C. McCreight Fiction Fellow at the University of Wisconsin.
 The Sorrows of Others is her first book.

 The characters in The Sorrows of Others would make an uncommon and special botanical collection had they been plants: They have their given roots—Chinese or Chinese American—that bind them to their shared history, and yet they also each nurture their own set of roots, expanding, liberating, and redefining themselves.
 Ada Zhang is a bighearted and sensitive writer, and these stories, looking simultaneously to the past and to the future, are a triumph.